ndming/virtual-object-insertion/README.md

 code heavily on TensorFlow `1.15.0`.
 Since the latest Python version supporting TensorFlow `1.15.0` is `3.7.x`, some major features that are required by most packages used in this project are inapplicable.
-Therefore, a separate Python environment shall be set up to run `lighthouse` independently.
+Therefore, a separate Python environment shall be set up to run lighthouse independently.

-We will create a common Python environment which handles most executions and a small one to take on `lighthouse`.
+We will create a common Python environment which handles most executions and a small one to take on lighthouse.
 The former will be referred to as `torch` and the latter `tensor`.

 It is recommended to use Python's `venv` module to set up